cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

-# How to produce ML samples with tracker hits
+# How to produce 2012 MC QCD events with Ml Tracker Hits info from scratch with Pile-up

 We will produce these events in four steps.
 First we perform the simulation up to the *SIM* step, then another step up to the *HLT* simulation, then up to the reconstruction *RECO*, and then finaly extract information from a CMS root file type EDM  by